Joe and I LOVE Thanksgiving!

 Roast the turkey until the thickest part of the thigh is 165 degrees, roasting time estimates below.

-Remove turkey from oven and let rest 15-30 minutes before carving.
+Remove turkey from oven and let rest 15-30 minutes before carving, read below for a helpful carving resource.

 Roasting time estimates: